GrfxGuru/CompileSwift_com/content/blog/videos/2020-02-09 - Using Speculid.md

 With just one SVG file I generate all the icon sizes I need for an iOS application and apply them in the Asset catalog automatically.

-You can [just straight to Speculid](https://speculid.com) here to read the documentation and install.
+You can [jump straight to Speculid](https://speculid.com) here to read the documentation and install.